The elusive fluid-and-crystal coexistence state in simulations of monodisperse, hard-sphere colloids: Experiments report phase transition and explicit phase separation

-Moreover, while colloidal liquid/crystal coexistence has been observed in experiments, gravity and seeding are typically required to produce it, as highlighted by Russel and co-workers \cite{prczcdo-96, rutgers1996measurement}.
-In their experiments, gravity settled thick crystal layer at the bottom with a colloidal liquid phase above it; the interface was loosely identified as a coexistence region and used to sketch a tie line into the resulting pressure plot.
-Careful confocal microscopy experiments by Weeks and co-workers quantified many features within such a liquid/crystal interfacial layer in their own experiments \cite{hw-09} where particle density mismatch assisted this gravitational separation.
-As with the theory, the authors note that the influence of gravity and/or weak interparticle attractions may have contributed to the phase behavior observed.
-Altogether, experiments seem to reinforce the paradox set up by molecular theory: phase behavior emerges without energy/entropy competition.
+But the coexistence observed in experiments may not be strictly spontaneous, instead triggered by gravity, electrostatic effects, and container wall effects \cite{pvM-86}.
+Spontaneous appearance of an ordered phase (from the metastable fluid state) requires a nucleation event, and these are rare, so it can take a long time for the system to sample strong enough fluctuations to get pushed out of metastability.
+In experiments, gravity and crystal seeding (via sample tumbling) are thought to artificially trigger the system out of metastability \cite{vMu-94, prczcdo-96, rutgers1996measurement, hermes2011nucleation}.
+Russel and co-workers highlighted these phenomena explicitly \cite{prczcdo-96, rutgers1996measurement}.
+In their experiments, gravity settled a thick crystal layer at the bottom with a colloidal fluid phase above it; the interface was loosely identified as a coexistence region.
+The authors then used this to sketch a tie line into the resulting pressure plot (see Phan \textit{et al.}'s Figure 5 \cite{prczcdo-96}).
+Careful confocal microscopy experiments by Weeks and co-workers quantified many features within such a liquid/crystal interfacial layer in their own experiments (see \textbf{Figure \ref{fig:fig3}} above),

-Overall, theory and experiments avoid the apparent paradox --- phase transitions without an internal energy / entropy competition --- because internal energy lurks unseen within the model or system, providing unacknowledged competition with entropy.
-Thus, the fundamental theory underlying all colloidal hard-sphere liquid and crystal phase boundaries -- as well as the fundamental experiments reporting the same boundaries -- avoid the paradox but do not resolve it (not withstanding the roles of size polydispersity \cite{mansoori1971equilibrium, bartlett-98, sollich1998projected, warren1998combinatorial, bw-99, fs-03, pzvspc-09, zaccarelli2009crystallization, wilding2010phase, sollich2011polydispersity}, particle softness, and elasticity \cite{Meijer1991, Robbins1988, Zakhari2017, Lowen1993, Lowen1993b, Laurati2005, Vlassopoulos2014, likos2006soft, gupta2015dynamic, erigi2023phase}).